 Take a well-being break on weekdays for Mindful Mason Moments mindfulness sessions.
 Facilitators hold space for you to slow down and reconnect with yourself, so you can move through your day with more awareness, connection, and ease.
 By taking good care of yourself, you can contribute more to your friends, families, colleagues, and community members.
-These daily opportunities give you the extra push to build an actual break into your day that is focused on self-care.
+These opportunities give you the extra push to build an actual break into your day that is focused on self-care.

 Well-Being Benefits of Mindfulness